Panchamy/Dittlab-PhD/README.md

 - __Cyberduck/WinSCP to transfer files__
   - [Download](https://winscp.net/eng/download.php) and install WinSCP.
-  - On startup, WinSCP would ask you to setup,
+  - On startup, WinSCP would ask you to set up,
     - Select File protocol: `SFTP`
     - Fill in Host name: `dittlab-backend.tudelft.nl`
     - Leave Port number as `22`